-While there are many famous seafood houses on the island, a cozy, corner side café with a charming tree covered patio has become the local favorite, and for good reason.
+While there are many famous seafood houses on the island, a cozy, corner side café with a charming tree covered patio has become a local favorite—and for good reason.
+Crab Balls.

-In the southern United States, the mixture is rolled into ball shapes and breaded with panko breadcrumbs, fried crispy, and served with tartar sauce.
-So, kind of the same flavor as a crab cake but a different experience in the eating.
+In the southern United States, the crab mixture is rolled into round ball shapes and breaded with panko breadcrumbs, fried until they’re golden brown and served with tartar sauce.
+So, kind of the same flavor as a crab cake but a different eating experience.
+Truly one of my favorite appetizer recipes

 If you have my cookbook, The Urban Cowgirl, you may remember reading about how I chose a 100-year-old, teeny tiny, fixer upper home on Avenue P, as our first home in Galveston, just to be close to Shrimp n Stuff.
 (Give me a break, I was pregnant and the whole street smelled like french fries and beignets.)